RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 We stay full, and while we are still having limited adoptions we do not necessarily have spots opening up, since not all fosters are taking in new rabbits (some are just fostering for short periods of time/specific rabbits).

-We have had several reports that some shelters are not accepting stray rabbits/owner surrenders.
 We are doing our best to take in rabbits, but again, we do not necessarily have spots available.
 For strays, we are more than happy to provide supplies until we have a spot available.
 For more information on what to do if you have caught a stray and how to care for it, visit our Stray Rabbit Care page here: magichappensrescue.com/strayrabbitcare

 If there is anything wrong with the rabbit/pet health-wise please let us know.
 Text message or Facebook messenger are the best ways to reach us along with filling out a wait list form.